 As a rhetorician of health and medicine, I explore the relationship among medicine, technical communication, and rhetoric.
 I study gaps in medical communication that can be addressed through mutually beneficial, applied research that involves researchers, teachers, the community, and medical professionals.
 To accomplish these projects, I work with community partners to develop research questions, methodologies, and results that benefit people outside of academic institutions, as well as my home institution and its students.

 Specifically, my current work addresses how healthcare professionals manage changing, urgent medical information in unstable medical contexts.
-In my single-authored monograph Rhetorical Work in Emergency Medical Services (under contract at Routledge), I investigate how communicators harness rhetoric’s power to stabilize unpredictable medical workplace environments.
+In my single-authored monograph Rhetorical Work in Emergency Medical Services (Routledge, in press), I investigate how communicators harness rhetoric’s power to stabilize unpredictable medical workplace environments.
 My two in-progress studies build on this work: First, a collaborative methodological inquiry with Lilly Campbell seeks to understand and define intuitive moments in healthcare writing practices.
 Second, a multi-cohort longitudinal project investigates how the traditional college-age learner population enrolled in non-academic medical training courses transfers previous knowledge about writing into these courses and, subsequently, into the medical workplace.

 Angeli, Elizabeth L., and Christina D. Norwood.
 “Responding to Public Health Crises: Bridging Collective Mindfulness and User Experience to Create Communication Interventions.”
 Communication Design Quarterly, vol. 5, no. 2, 2017, pp. 29-39.